 What’s been adding to my misery with this whole thing is the thought that it’s been almost three years since I started my transition.
 Thinking of that timeline and seeing other women who started after me finish their transitions with hair around my length has compounded my negative feelings.

 I feel much better now that I have reset my transition starting point to the date when I stopped using all types of color.
 I have already beat myself up more than enough for the bad decisions I’ve made, so I’m ready to just finish this up and put it behind me.
 A lot of women have stops and starts on their way to transitioning to gray hair, so I’m not alone in that respect.
 In fact, many women try to transition a few times before they successfully complete the process.
-The difference with my situation, though, is that I didn’t intend to color my hair again in September 2017.
+The difference with my situation, however, is that I didn’t intend to color my hair again in September 2017.
 But since that’s what essentially happened, I’m counting it as a re-start.

 What My Hair Looks Like Now